 It has good clarity and some nice-looking lens flares.
-Really well built and quite user-friendly.
+Well built and quite user-friendly.
 On the more downside of things, its case is pretty thin and does not offer much protection.

 SIRUI FE Fisheye lens

-The SIRUI lens are a great choice if you want to take your smartphone photography to the next level.
-It consist of several Schott glass lenses and features a multi-coating and anti-reflecting coating.
-It is primarily used for photography, but also performs nicely in video production.
+The SIRUI lens is a great choice if you want to take your smartphone photography to the next level.
+It consists of several Schott glass lenses and features a multi-coating and anti-reflecting coating.
+It is primarily used for photography but also performs nicely in video production.
 It has authentic colour reproduction and low distortion and vignetting – pretty nice to have when shooting.

 Best microphones for your iPhone filmmaking kit

-I am not saying the built-in microphone on your smartphone is not nice, but it’s not any good either, so, actually that is what I am saying.
-The microphone on your smartphone cannot pick-up quality audio when coming from a distance so, the best choice for the perfect mobile video production kit is to add a third-party mic.
+I am not saying the built-in microphone on your smartphone is not lovely, but it’s not any good either, so, actually, that is what I am saying.
+The microphone on your smartphone cannot pick-up quality audio when coming from a distance.
+So, the best choice for the perfect mobile video production kit is to add a third-party mic.